rahul-ranjan-me/create-mfa-app/README.md

 <a id="introduction"></a>
 # Create MFA App

 Bootstrap your micro front-end (MFE) using the starter App.
-The starter app comes bundle with shared component micro front-end and sample navigation.
+The starter app comes with a shared micro-front end and an example of navigation.

-The starter app is un-opinionated and is bare minimum scaffold to run an application using module federation approach.
+The starter app is not opinionated and is the minimum scaffolding to run an application using the Webpack module federation approach.

-It will create and initialize your micro front-end starter app in the specified folders, ready to user and available for further customization.
+It will create and initialize your micro front-end startup application into the specified folders, user-ready and available for further customization.

-There are two main option on the CLI, which let the software about the type of application you want to create.
+There are two main options on the CLI, which let the software about the type of application you want to create.

 ```
 > Bootstrap MFE platform.
 Includes